Kong/docs.konghq.com/app/_src/gateway/plugin-development/wasm.md

 ## Coding, building and deploying a Proxy-Wasm filter

-Kong made Go and Rust Proxy-Wasm filter templates available, they can be used to start writing your own filters, or to build as they are and get your first `hello world`-type filter:
+Kong has made Go and Rust Proxy-Wasm filter templates available.
+They can be used to start writing your own filters, or to build as they are and get your first `hello world`-type filter: